jonluca/blog/_posts/2019-12-22-aa-tracker.md

 # Getting the data

+I figured it would be interesting to track this data and see how it changed overtime.
+How realtime was it?
+How accurate is it?
+Is there enough non-public data that it would be considered a security vulnerability to the airline?

 I wrote a quick python script to query the data once every second and flush it to disk.
+I ended up collecting data for around 30 minutes - from 5:12 to 5:41.

 ```py
 import json